-Evaluation Guidelines:
+Evaluation (Lecture: Guidelines:

-Lecture:

-Midterm Exams1 70% (25, 25, 20% each respectively) Final Exam1 30%
+Midte erm Exams 1 70% (25, 20, 25% ea ach respectively)

+Final Exam 1 30% , , 1 7

 Lab:

-Lab/Field Participation240%Individual Project Proposal310%Research Paper425%Oral Project Presentation325%
+Lab/F Field Participation on^2 40%

+Indiv idual Project Pro oposal 3 10%

+Resea arch Paper 4 - 25%

+Oral Project Presenta tion 3 25%

 Approximate Grading Scale:

 90-100 A 80-89 B 70-79 C 60-69 D 0-59 F

+In general, I will assign "whole" grades, but will reserve the right to give + or - final grades when deserved

-1The first through third mid-term exams will each be worth 20% or 25% of the final lecture grade and cover material from their respective lectures and readings (these percentages may be adjusted slightly according to amount material covered).
+1The first through third mid-term exams will each be worth 20% or 25% of the final lecture grade and cover material from their respective lectures and readings (these percentages may be adjusted slightly according to amount material covered in lecture).
 The final exam will be worth 30% of the final grade and will contain information from the last 4 Text chapters as well as some cumulative/conceptual aspects of the whole semester's lectures and readings.

 2As described above, this section is based on attendance and participation.
 See above for penalty of unexcused absences.
 All school sponsored activities (field trips, athletic events, concert, and drama tours, etc.) that may require your missing class must be cleared with the professor in the first two weeks of the course.
-Students must come fully prepared for each field activity with proper hiking/field gear including proper clothing, drinking water, mask, snorkel, fins and any other needed skin-diving equipment.
+Students must come fully prepared for each field activity with proper hiking/field gear including proper clothing, drinking water, mask, snorkel, fins and any other needed skin-diving equipment that will be discussed prior to the class.

-3An individual project will be discussed with the whole class during the first lecture and lab days and mutually decided upon by the student and professor and teaching by Sept.
-3rd.
+3An individual or group project will be discussed with the whole class during the first lecture and lab days and mutually decided upon by the student and professor by Aug.
+30th.
 A formal proposal for the project will be due by Sept.
-17th (this first "draft" will be worth 10% of your final lab grade), if the proposal is unsatisfactory it will need to be reworked until deemed satisfactory by the professor (required improvements will NOT result in a higher score than your 1st draft).
+13th (this first "draft" will be worth 10% of your final lab grade), if the proposal is unsatisfactory it will need to be reworked until deemed satisfactory by the professor (required improvements will NOT result in a higher score than your 1st draft).
 This project will be field oriented and can take many routes but will emphasize exercising the student's powers of scientific observation.
 Each project will culminate in a 20-minute presentation to the rest of the class at the end of the semester on indicated lab dates.
 Student projects/presentations will be graded on quality, content and completeness, presentation ability and professional approach, thoroughness of preparation, and knowledge of supporting literature and be worth 25% of your final lab grade.